-TISC is a member-run, not-for-profit sailing club on Toronto Island.
-We're located just minutes from the downtown core and easily accessible by TTC.
-With stunning views of Toronto’s skyline, a quiet woodland setting and the most idyllic location of any sailing club, TISC has flourished for more than 50 years as a one-of-a-kind community that has flourished for over 50 years.
+TISC is a member-run non-profit sailing club located on the Toronto Islands.
+We are minutes from the downtown core and easily accessible by transit, walking, bike and car.
+With stunning views of Toronto’s skyline and a quiet woodland setting, TISC is the most idyllic location of any sailing club.
+It truly is a one-of-a-kind community that has flourished for over 50 years.

-TISC is fortunate to be situated on a peninsula overlooking the city.
+TISC is fortunate to be situated on a peninsula – with a great view – overlooking the city.
 As a member of TISC, you can come down to the club at any time for a sail*, a BBQ, to garden, or just some quiet time in the hammock as you enjoy the best views in the city.

 We're well stocked with picnic tables, charcoal and gas BBQs and kitchen supplies to feed the masses.
 In addition, there is also a covered eating area that we use in inclement weather.